-The Kosovo airport is very modern, and all signs are Albanian and English.
+The Kosovo airport is very modern; all signs are Albanian and English.
 Plenty of taxis and even drivers are waiting right out of the gate.

 Driving in Kosovo

 Driving in Kosovo is not something a foreigner should attempt in the city.
 The streets are very narrow and congested, with confusing traffic signs.
-There has been a recent push to enforce stricter speeding laws due to many accidents.
+Due to many accidents, there has been a recent push to enforce stricter speeding laws.
 We found that there are plenty of erratic drivers.

 In the case of Prishtina, there are very few parking spaces to be had in the city.
 Therefore, it is not uncommon to see dozens of cars parked halfway up sidewalks.

 There is no Uber or similar service; however, taxis are everywhere and available by phone call.
-Most hotels will be able to call one for you, or you can find one yourself by walking around.
+Most hotels can call one for you, or you can find one by walking around.
 They are very cheap compared to most taxis in the states.
 They will charge more for popular places, especially the airport.